RyanDemolina/EmergencyResponseGraph/README.md

 <h2> Emergency Response Path </h2>

 Our project’s goal is to determine the shortest path to and from a point to a nearby hospital in order to minimize response time to an emergency.
+Since time is crucial when responding to an emergency, it is important for emergency vehicles to take the shortest route to get to and from their desired location.

 ## Getting Started with the Project